Bastardkb/bastardkb.github.io/_includes/splinky_preparation.md

 We will install it onto a **shield PCB** (also called **MCU holder**), as well as some reset button and audio jacks.

 {: .tip }
 In your kit, you might get either an Elite-C, or a Splinky/RP2040-compatible board.
-Newer kits ship with the Splinky, but if you have an old you might have an Elite-C. The installation instructions are the same for both of them, just look carefully at the pictures.
+Newer kits ship with the Splinky, but if you have an old kit you might have an Elite-C. The installation instructions are the same for both of them, just look carefully at the pictures.

 **Please read all the instructions first, and then follow them carefully using the pictures.**